EdvardM/railsgirls-ruby/src/basics.md

 They are _comments_, meant for human readers.

 OK.
 So now we can have _strings_, _numbers_ and _arrays_, and we have even seen some functions.
-But why some of them appear before data, like `puts`, and some after, like `length`?
+But why some of them appear before data, like `puts`, and some after with a dot, like `length`?
 The latter is an example of a *method*, which you could think of like a function that is closely tied with data.
 However, at this point it doesn't matter much whether you talk about functions or methods.
 Both act on data, transforming it, storing it somewhere else (like writing a file), calculate things etc.

 There was something else too.
 That `some_stuff` is a _variable_.
-You use them to give shorter, descriptive names to things that are longer to type or relatively expensive to compute.
-But arguably the most common reason to use those is to give things descriptive names.
+You use them to eg. give shorter, descriptive names, or to avoid repeating things that are relatively expensive to compute, saving current state etc. But arguably the most common reason to use those is to give things descriptive names.
 Consider the following:

 ```ruby
 User.all.select { |u| !u.admin? && u.created_at >= Time.now - 7.days }.each do |u|